How Long Can a UPS Last Without Power? A Runtime and Sizing Guide for SMBs

 - Build Your Power Resilience Before the Next Outage

-A UPS (uninterruptible power supply) is the hardware layer that stands between those events and your equipment, but only if it’s sized to match the workloads it protects.
-A unit sized too small runs out of battery before critical systems complete their shutdown.
-A unit purchased without a runtime target in mind functions as little more than a surge protector.
+How long does an uninterruptible power supply last during one of those events?
+The answer depends entirely on how much power your equipment draws, the UPS battery capacity, and the battery age and health of the unit protecting it.
+A UPS (uninterruptible power supply) is the hardware layer that stands between power drops and your equipment, but only if it is sized to match the workloads it protects.
+A unit sized too small runs out of battery life before critical systems complete their shutdown.
+A unit purchased without a runtime target in mind basically functions as little more than a surge protector.

-This guide walks through how UPS runtime is calculated, which factors shorten or extend battery life, and how to match UPS capacity to your specific office workload so the answer is ready before the power goes out.
+This guide walks through how UPS runtime is calculated using a simple formula, which factors shorten or extend battery lifespan, and how to match UPS battery capacity to your specific office workload so the answer is ready before the power goes out.

 Why UPS Runtime Is a Business Decision, Not Just a Tech Spec

 A two-minute outage creates real consequences.
-A transaction database mid-write can corrupt records.
+A transaction database mid-write can corrupt records and cause data loss.
 VoIP calls drop hard, not gracefully.
 An on-premises server that loses power without a clean shutdown sequence spends several minutes on disk repair before it boots again.
+The lights come back on, but your systems do not.

-For most offices, a UPS plays one of two roles.
-The first is bridge power: enough runtime for a graceful shutdown sequence, typically five to 15 minutes.
-The second is sustained runtime: enough time to keep networking gear, a server, or a VoIP system alive through a short outage.
-Knowing which role each unit needs to fill prevents undersizing, which is the most common and costly purchasing mistake in SMB office environments.
+For most offices, UPS systems play one of two roles.
+The first is backup power for a graceful shutdown sequence, typically just enough time for five to 15 minutes of bridge power.
+The second is sustained runtime: enough backup time to keep networking gear, servers, or a VoIP system alive through a short power outage.
+Knowing which job each unit needs to fill prevents undersizing, which is the most common and costly purchasing mistake in SMB office environments.

 Set the runtime target first.
 Select the hardware second.